neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 happening when an authorization decision is formed and enforced:

 .. figure:: Images/Security_BasicAuthorizationProcess.png
   :alt: How an authorization decision is formed and enforced in TYPO3 Flow
   :class: screenshot-fullsize

   How an authorization decision is formed and enforced in TYPO3 Flow

-As already said, the whole authorization starts with an intercepted method, or in other words with a method that should be protected and only be called by privileged users.
+As already said, the whole authorization starts with an intercepted method, or in other words with a method that should be protected and only be callable by privileged users.
 In the chapter about AOP you've already read, that every method interception is implemented in a so called advice, which resides in an aspect class.
 Here we are: the ``TYPO3\Flow\Security\Aspect\PolicyEnforcementAspect``.
 Inside this aspect there is the